 P.O.
 Box 149342

 Austin, TX 78714-9342

 You may also apply using the services of an IRS-authorized Acceptance Agent or visit some key IRS Taxpayer Assistance Center in lieu of mailing your information to the IRS in Austin.
-Taxpayer Assistance Centers (TACs) in the United States provide in-person help with ITIN applications on a walk-in or appointment basis.
+Taxpayer Assistance Centers (TACs) in the United States provide in-person help with ITIN applications on an appointment basis only.
 The IRS's ITIN Unit in Austin issues all numbers through the mail.

 When should I apply for an ITIN?

 You should complete Form W-7 as soon as you are ready to file your federal income tax return, since you need to attach the return to your application.

 If you meet one of the exceptions to the tax filing requirement, submit Form W-7, along with the documents that prove your identity and foreign status.
 You are also required to include supplemental documents to substantiate your qualification for the exception, as soon as possible after you determine that you are covered by that exception.

 You can apply for an ITIN any time during the year.
 However, if the tax return you attach to Form W-7 is filed after the return's due date, you may owe interest and/or penalties.
 You should file your current year return by the prescribed due date to avoid this situation.